sidarayteli/M2-EmbSys/Project/2_Architecture/README.md

 DC motor operates under voltage of 4.5V to 9V and load current is approximately 250mA.
 In DC motor there many types based on their torque value.
 Here it is used as motor pump to supply water to soil.

-## Block Diagram Explaination
-In the project smart irrigation system controller is used to control various sensors(analog/digital) like temperature, Humidity sensor and soil moisture sensor.
-Where all parameters are collected by the controller with the help of sensors.
-If the temperature level is more than its threshold value then based on temperature reading the controller on the motor.
-Where motor is controlled by relay.
-Similerly if humidity level and moisture content in soil is very low or high then also controller takes respective actions like to on or of the motor which was set for irrigation.
-Also all parameters are displayed using LCD(Display).
-The power is providded to the system along with that on and off button is providded to the system for user control.